How to Find Solar CustomersKimroy Bailey

 I have done my fair share of solar installer marketing when I was growing my solar installation business at Kimroy Bailey Renewables and I am happy to share my tips and tricks.
 I must say many of my marketing strategies were an epic fail but two particular strategies got some great results.
 In this article, I will share those two solar installer marketing tips that worked and I will mention one that didn’t :).

-Solar Installer Marketing Strategy #1: Be your first customer & Host a Solar Barbeque!
+How to Find Solar Customers #1: Be your first customer & Host a Solar Barbecue!

 Install a small solar system at your home as a model system for your future customers.
 You don’t need to break the bank to make this happen, with U$2,000 you can create a basic reliable solar setup to power your refrigerator, LED lights, Laptop, TV and a few other small electronics in your home.
 This article gives you 5 simple tips to install a solar system for under $3,000.
 The goal of this system is not to take your home off the grid but to demonstrate that solar energy works.
 It also has the added benefit of saving some money on your monthly energy bill.
 The best part though is the twofold benefit of a sales pitch that will make you some serious money, and your guinea pig which will help you understand some of the nuances of solar energy in order to better serve your customers.